-- Respite care is available for caregivers who would benefit from temporary relief or those who need temporary care in order to continue to reside in the community and are likely to benefit from the stay. - Convalescent care provides you with the time to recover strength and build endurance to resume your normal activity level.
-Supportive and rehabilitative care is provided in selected LTC homes.
+- Respite care is available for caregivers who would benefit from temporary relief, or patients who need temporary care in order to continue to reside in the community and are likely to benefit from the stay. - Convalescent care provides you with the time to recover strength and build endurance to resume your normal activity level.
+Supportive and rehabilitative care is provided in select LTC homes. - Retirement homes are privately owned and operated rental accommodations.

-- Interim care provides you with a short-stay interim bed if you are currently in hospital but require long-term placement to a LTC home or if you need time to recover strength, endurance or function. - Retirement homes are privately owned and operated rental accommodations.
 People 65 years and older live in these homes.
 People who live in retirement homes need less medical or nursing care than LTC home residents.
-Most retirement homes offer meals, housekeeping, laundry and recreation or social programs.
+Most retirement homes offer meals, housekeeping, laundry, and recreation or social programs.
 Residents can purchase any of the care services offered by the retirement home.
-They are not funded by the government, but they are regulated by the government. - Long-Term Care Homes may be what you need if you need; 24 hour nursing care, assistance with activities of daily living and/or require on-site supervision for safety and well-being.

-If you are a veteran you may be eligible for Veterans Affairs Canada "Priority Access" LTC beds.
-Your local Home and Community Care Support Services will be able to provide you with a list of veteran homes in your area.
+They are not funded by the government, but they are regulated by the government. - Long-term care homes may be what you need if you require: 24-hour nursing care, assistance with activities of daily living, and/or on-site supervision for safety and wellbeing. - If you are a veteran you may be eligible for Veterans Affairs Canada "Priority Access" LTC beds.
+Home and Community Care Support Services Waterloo Wellington will be able to provide you with a list of veteran homes in your area.
 There are special programs that veterans may be eligible for to support them at home and in LTC.
+Ask us for details.